 Thankfully, there are several Acceptable Breaks from Reality to deal with this: workers are taken from the workforce as a whole, so closing a mine frees up workers for farming or training musicians, you can order entire sectors to be fully staffed at the cost of others, and you only need a single house near the industry to get workers to it instead of a fully-supported neighborhood.

-Military units against nearly anything else, policemen and hunters only slow them down but can't kill them unless present in overwhelming odds.
+- Military units against nearly anything else, policemen and hunters only slow them down but can't kill them unless present in overwhelming odds.

 I suppose these bricks are going to magically assemble themselves.
 That must be your plan, since you haven't built a bricklayer's guild.

 No peasants have reported for work today.
 Maybe your work camps are more like sleep camps.